keleog/PidginUNMT/README.md

 ## Acknlowledgments and References

-Special thanks to my amazing colleagues at [Instadeep](https://www.instadeep.com/) for constant support and constructive feedback.
+Special thanks to my amazing colleagues at [Instadeep](https://www.instadeep.com/) for constant support and constructive feedback throughout the project.

 This repository borrowed extensively from these repositories - https://github.com/facebookresearch/UnsupervisedMT and https://github.com/facebookresearch/fastText/tree/master/alignment